-- Examination of the clients' creditworthiness, - monitoring portfolio concentration, - Assessing limits for counterparties, industries, countries, and banks, - Mitigation of risk by various forms of collateral, - decision-making to minimise possible losses.
+- Examination of the clients' creditworthiness, - · Assessing limits for clients, and economically connected parties, including monitoring portfolio concentration, - Assessing limits for counterparties, industries, countries, and banks, - Mitigation of risk by various forms of collateral. - Continuous monitoring of loan portfolio development, and prompt decision-making to minimise possible losses.